About This Chevrolet Silverado Build

 Fitment Breakdown: Cali Off-Road 9108 Switchback on the Chevrolet Silverado

-I walked around this Silverado for twenty minutes, just staring at the stance.
-We put 22x12 Cali Off-Road 9108 Switchbacks on this rig, and the presence is undeniable.
-That massive width pushes the wheels right to the edge of the fender flares.
+I walked around this Silverado for twenty minutes just to soak in the stance.
+Running 22x12 Cali Off-Road 9108 Switchbacks on this platform changes the entire footprint of the truck.
+That width pushes the wheels way past the factory lines for a massive, aggressive look.

 What We Recommend for Chevrolet Silverado Owners